 Lerna is a tiny village located in the state of Illinois.
 With a population of 219 people and just one neighborhood, Lerna is the 784th largest community in Illinois.
-Lerna has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Lerna has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Lerna is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lerna is a village of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Lerna who work in office and administrative support (26.14%), management occupations (13.64%), and sales jobs (9.09%).